Wouldn’t it be great if human activities consistently achieved environmental, economic, and social benefits?

 What the farmer’s gut cannot feel is what growth conditions will be like a decade from now.
 His instinct is an excellent barometer for today, perhaps a week or even to the end of the growing season.
 Beyond that, and his feel slips away from the likely reality.
 Uncertainty out more than a season gives him cramps.

-And this brings us back to the TBL.
+And this brings us back to the triple bottom line outcome.

 The timeframe for decisions to gain environmental and social benefit is much longer than for the production gains.
 In other words, the accounting lines are not on the same timeframes.